benwinding/quill-html-edit-button/README.md

 <!-- [END badges] -->

-Quill.js Module which compresses images that are uploaded to the editor
+Quill.js Module which allows you to quickly view/edit the HTML in the editor

 ## Install